mlir-hs-0.1.0.0

 mlir.constant

 Unlike LLVM IR, MLIR does not have first-class constant values.
-Therefore, all constants must be created as SSA values before being used in other operations. llvm.mlir.constant creates such values for scalars and vectors.
-It has a mandatory value attribute, which may be an integer, floating point attribute; dense or sparse attribute containing integers or floats.
-The type of the attribute is one of the corresponding MLIR builtin types.
-It may be omitted for i64 and f64 types that are implied.
-The operation produces a new SSA value of the specified LLVM IR dialect type.
-The type of that value _must_ correspond to the attribute type converted to LLVM IR.
+Therefore, all constants must be created as SSA values before being used in other operations. llvm.mlir.constant creates such values for scalars, vectors, strings, and structs.
+It has a mandatory value attribute whose type depends on the type of the constant value.
+The type of the constant value must correspond to the attribute type converted to LLVM IR type.

 Examples: